Racial Mapping Austin

 Instructions for using the interactive maps

-- Open the layers tool in the upper left corner (“Details”) to explore the [census] data.
+- Open the layers tool in the upper left corner (“Details”) to explore the data.

 - Click the Legend icon to identify households coded by census categories of race.
-The racial categories defined in the Census changed between 1920 and 1930.
-While the 1920 Census lacks an official designation for Mexican Americans, the 1930 Census introduces this category.
-These populations certainly existed in Austin in 1920, but the Census does not give an indication of this information.(Blue=”Black”; Orange=”Mulatto”; Red=”White”; Green=”Mexican”; Magenta=”Chinese”; Purple=”Syrian”; Grey=”Others”).
+The racial categories defined in the Census changed between every Census.
+For example, while the 1920 Census lacks an official designation for Mexican Americans, the 1930 Census introduces this category.
+These populations certainly existed in Austin in 1920, but the Census does not give an indication of this information.(Generally, blue=”Black”; dark blue=”Mulatto”; red=”White”; green=”Mexican”; magenta=”Chinese”; gray=”Others”).

-- Hover and click dot to identify the address and heads of household.
+- Hover and click dot to identify the address and information about the head of household located at that point.